The Cosmetic Case Intake Filter™ — Appointment Copilot

 The First Call Protocol

-The complete phone intake sequence for cosmetic inquiries — questions in order, with branching logic for the two most common patient types.
+The complete phone intake sequence for cosmetic inquiries — questions in order, with branching logic for the most common patient types.
 Open this before you brief your coordinator.
-The 48-hour rollout map is included so you know exactly what to implement first, in what order, to get the filter running without disrupting your existing schedule.
+The rollout map helps you decide what to test first so the first improvement is live quickly, not sitting in a folder.

 B2